centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

 #### OEE Dashboard Finale

-After you added all the visuals and moved them to thier appropiate places your dashboard should look similar to this.
+After you added all the visuals and moved them to their appropiate places your dashboard should look similar to this.
 ![alt text](Manufacturing_Assets/oeedashboard.png)